VladimirMarko/megiddo/CONTEXT.md

 **Frontend Procedure**:
 An API Gateway procedure shaped around a frontend use case, often composed from multiple backend service calls.
 _Avoid_: Re-exported service procedure, raw backend endpoint.

+**Operational Procedure**:
+A contract-defined procedure for service orchestration or readiness rather than domain data, such as a health check.
+_Avoid_: Uncontracted side channel, domain use case, OpenTelemetry ingestion endpoint.

 **Service Ownership**:
 The rule that a service is the source of truth for the data and rules inside its boundary.
 Other services refer to that data through stable identifiers or contract calls rather than copying ownership.